 Leverage Risk: The fund’s use of leverage may cause higher volatility for the fund’s per share NAV, market price, and distributions.
 Leverage typically magnifies the total return of the fund’s portfolio, whether that return is positive or negative.
 Leverage is intended to increase common share net income, but there is no assurance that the fund’s leveraging strategy will be successful.
 Different forms of leverage, including swaps, may introduce additional credit or interest rate risk.
 Leverage may also increase a fund’s liquidity risk, as the fund may need to sell securities at inopportune times to stay within fund or regulatory limits.

-Foreign Investment Risk: Investments in non-U.S securities involve special risks not typically associated with domestic investments including currency risk - the risk that changes in exchange rates will affect the value of the fund’s investments, as well as adverse political, social and economic developments.
+Foreign Investment Risk: Investments in non-U.S securities involve special risks not typically associated with domestic investments including currency risk, if not hedged - the risk that changes in exchange rates will affect the value of the fund’s investments, as well as adverse political, social and economic developments.
 These risks often are magnified in emerging markets.

 Preferred Securities Risk: Preferred securities are subordinated to bonds and other debt instruments in a company’s capital structure, and therefore are subject to greater credit risk.